Applying for a visa for your trip to Berlin

 Interns also need a residence and work permit.
 A distinction is made between compulsory internships in the context of a degree course and voluntary internships.

-OUR TIP: There is a special rule for the IT sector: IT specialists from non-EU countries with at least three years of professional experience can take up a job without further examination by the Federal Employment Agency if they currently receive a salary of at least 4,260 euros (monthly) in the job.
+There is a special rule for the IT sector: IT specialists from non-EU countries with at least three years of professional experience can take up a job without further examination by the Federal Employment Agency if they currently receive a salary of at least 4,260 euros (monthly) in the job.

 How and where do I get a visa?